HL7/bser/input/pagecontent/transport_options.md

 ### Basic REST Option

 The second option for transmitting the content in this implementation guide is described here as Basic REST.
 In this case, a point-to-point RESTful exchange is supported.
-If the immediate inclusion of all resource content must be ensured, then a top level bundle and insistence on their inclusion will be the responsibility of the transmitting server.

 The following profiles have been defined for the RESTful Submit Option: